techgrs29/hugo/site/content/post/combating-hidden-hunger-with-food-fortification.md

 **Target Food Fortification** refers to the fortification of foods designed for specific population subgroups, such as complementary weaning foods for infants.
 It can be either mandatory or voluntary depending on the public health significance of the problem it is seeking to address.

-**Market driven food fortification** is always voluntary, but governed by regulatory limits to ensure that the consumption of these foods will not result in an excessive intake of micro-nutrients.!!
+**Market driven food fortification** is always voluntary, but governed by regulatory limits to ensure that the consumption of these foods will not result in an excessive intake of micro-nutrients!!
 It is a business orientated initiative taken by a food manufacturer to add specific amounts of one or more micro-nutrients to processed foods to increase its market value over competition.

 **Home fortification** involves adding multiple micro-nutrients to a semi-solid food prepared in the home.
 This avoids the policy and food industry involvement and allows for targeted intervention for individuals in need.
 It is the combination of supplementation and fortification.
 This is available in the form of — Soluble or crushable tablets, micro-nutrient powder, micro-nutrient-rich spreads.

 **Bio-fortification** is a relatively new intervention that involves breeding food crops, using conventional or transgenic methods, to increase their micro-nutrient content.
-Plant breeders also improve yield and pest resistance, as well as consumption traits, like taste and cooking time—to match or outperform conventional varieties.
+Plant breeders also improve yield and pest resistance, as well as consumption traits, like taste and cooking time to match or outperform conventional varieties.

 In contrast to large-scale fortification, which usually reaches a greater share of urban than rural residents, bio-fortification first targets rural areas where crops are produced.
 Marketed surpluses of bio-fortified crops may make their way into retail outlets, reaching consumers first in rural areas, then in urban ones.
 Given that bio-fortified staple foods cannot deliver as high a level nor as wide a range of minerals and vitamins as supplements or industrially fortified foods can, they are not the best response to clinical deficiencies.
 However, they can help close the micro-nutrient intake gap and increase the daily intake of vitamins and minerals throughout a person’s life.